SpotlightKid/ardour2fxp/README.rst

 Acknowledgments
 ===============

-The following ressources were used to implement this script:
+The following resources were used to implement this script:

 * Ardour sources (``vst_plugin.cc``)
 * VST SDK headers (``pluginterfaces/vst2.x/vstfxstore.h``)